 Indigenous Student Advising

-Indigenous Programs & Services at UBC’s Okanagan campus has designated Indigenous Student Advisors to provide support to self-identified First Nation, Métis, and Inuit Students starting from their UBC application and throughout their time as a student.
+Indigenous Programs & Services at UBC’s Okanagan campus has designated Indigenous Student Advisors to provide support to self-identified First Nation, Métis, and Inuit students starting from their UBC application and throughout their time as a student.
+Learn more about Indigenous self-identification

 A Indigenous Student Advisor can help you navigate your academic journey with a holistic approach, including academic, cultural, social and physical considerations.
 We also provide informed assistance for matters that relate specifically to Indigenous students, including Third Party Sponsorship, and admissions pathways.

-If you are being sponsored for your tuition, your band or Aboriginal association will need to fill out a Sponsorship Third-Party Billing Form.
+If you are being sponsored for your tuition, your band or association will need to submit a Sponsorship Third-Party Billing Form.
 Please consult the UBC Okanagan Academic Calendar for tuition fee payment dates and deadlines.

 It is your responsibility to pay your tuition and fees on time.
 If you do not pay your tuition by these dates, you may be placed on financial hold.
 To pay your tuition fees, you can use any of the methods that you used to pay your acceptance deposit.
 For more information on paying tuition and fees, please consult the General Information and Policy on Fees section in the UBC Okanagan Academic Calendar.